setcooki/xapp-all/README.md

         # gitc
   ```

-  4. Example scenario: get changes for a sub-modules:
+  4. Example scenario: get changes for all sub-modules:

   ``` bash
           # cd folder outside of sub module